protesilaos/my-website/_codelog/2025-11-22-new-emacs-denote-merge.md

 excerpt: "Information about my new optional extension to Denote that streamlines the work of merging contents from one file to another."
 ---

-The `denote-merge` package is an optional extension to Denote.
-I am providing in response to requests for functionality that streamlines the work of merging contents from one file into another.
-Thanks to Sia Piperea for reminding me about it, making a suggestion for region-related functionality, and testing my prototype:
+The `denote-merge` package is an optional extension to `denote`.
+I am providing it in response to requests for functionality that streamlines the work of merging contents from one file into another.
+Thanks to Sia Piperea for reminding me about it, making a suggestion for region-related functions, and for testing my prototype:

 - <https://github.com/protesilaos/denote-org/issues/16>.
 - <https://github.com/protesilaos/denote/issues/649>.